knight1972001/TheScoreApp_Test/README.md

 ## Getting started
 ### Prerequisites
 Please make sure you have installed [Appium1.22.3](https://appium.io/docs/en/2.1/quickstart/install/) and [Java 11 SDK](https://www.oracle.com/ca-en/java/technologies/javase/jdk11-archive-downloads.html).
-I don't have a Linux/MacOS device so this setup and the commands will be Windows based commands
+I don't have a Linux/MacOS device so this setup and the commands will be Windows-based commands

 ### IDE
 I am using [IntelliJ IDE](https://www.jetbrains.com/idea/download/) and some plugins like [Cucumber for Java](https://plugins.jetbrains.com/plugin/7212-cucumber-for-java) and [Gherkin](https://plugins.jetbrains.com/plugin/9164-gherkin).
 In addition, I also use **Prettier+** and **Dracula Theme** for the best visualization.